Mmodarre/AzureDataFactoryHOL/README.md

 advantages

-1. Security of storing sensitive information in credentials store which only the ADF service or Administrators are allowed to read from
+1. Security of storing sensitive information in credentials store which only the ADF service or Administrators can read from

 2. If Credentials need to be rotated ADF Linked Service will not need to be modified